AN/SPG-55

+In accordance with the Joint Electronics Type Designation System (JETDS), the "AN/SPG-55" designation represents the 55th design of an Army-Navy electronic device for waterborne fire control radar system.
+The JETDS system also now is used to name all Department of Defense electronic systems.

 Design

 Overall Layout

 The AN/SPG-55B antenna assembly consists of two separate antennas: the main antenna, which provides the track beam, guidance beam, and cwi beam, and the capture antenna, which provides the capture beam.
 The capture-guidance mode is employed for control of beam-riding missiles, and the track cwi mode is used for semi-active radar homing (SARH) missiles.

 The SPG-55 has two antennas: the main antenna, and the capture antenna.
 The main antenna handles tracking, guidance, and CW illumination.
 The capture antenna is used to capture and guide the beam-riding Terriers into the guidance beam.